dendory/connix/README.md

 # Connix

 Python data manipulation utility.
-Connix can be used to input data from many different types of sources, process that data, then output the result.
+Connix can be used to input data from many different types of sources, parse that data, then output the result.
 This is done by a number of modules.
-The input rules are applied, then process, and finally output.
+The input rules are applied, then parse, and finally output.
 It can be used to read information from a CSV file, Twitter, a backend database and more, then produce meaningful results.
+It requires Python 3.x.

-The current version is in early-alpha: 0.0.1
+The current version is in early-alpha: **0.0.1**

 These are the module names and configuration parameters expected: